The 2014 Wisconsin Early Stage Symposium was held Nov. 12-13 at the Monona Terrace Community & Convention Center in Madison.

 This year’s conference, with a theme of “30X10,”

-is celebrating a rich history that goes back to 1984.
+celebrated a rich history that goes back to 1984.
 That year,

 Wisconsin’s first annual venture conference was held in Madison, pairing